 2. Temperature/mode selection: The distribution of air from the overhead and floor registers is based on the temperature selected.
-Turn to select from panel, floor and panel and floor airflow in the rear of the vehicle.
+Turn to select for comfort.

 To use the rear climate controls, ensure that REAR is pressed on the main climate control face.